KeirSweeney/InuitCarousel/readme.md

 isAutoPlay: true, // or false
 autoPlaySpeed: 3000, // Any speed in milliseconds, time between each slide animation. e.g. how regular is fades.
 loop: true, // or false
-indicatorColor: '#ffffff', // using hex colours, change the coloud of the carousel indicators.
+indicatorColor: '#FFFFFF', // using hex colours, change the colour of the carousel indicators.
 startingSlide: 0, // change the starting slide, if you set the starting slide outside the range of your array I'll fix that for you ;)
 ```